 Compulsory insurance in the UAE

-If you drive a road vehicle in the UAE, you will need to have it insured to at least a third-party liability level.
+If you’re planning on driving in the UAE, you must insure it to at least a third-party liability level.
 This covers you against claims made by others for damages to themselves or their property.

 You can also take out fully comprehensive auto insurance in the Emirates.
 This will cover all incidents including those where you are at fault, plus damage to, or theft of, your own vehicle.
 In addition to this, you can extend coverage to include things such as emergency medical coverage, off-road incidents, and road assistance cover.